aimenux/OracleCli/README.md

 # OracleCli
 ```
-A net global tool helping to retrieve some infos (packages, functions, procedures, etc.) from oracle
+A net global tool helping to retrieve some infos (packages, functions, procedures, tables, etc.) from oracle
 ```

 > In this repo, i m building a global tool that allows to retrieve schema(s), package(s), function(s), procedure(s) and argument(s) infos from oracle.
 >
 > The tool is based on multiple sub commmands :
+> - Use sub command `Table` or `Tables` to list tables from oracle
 > - Use sub command `Schema` or `Schemas` to list schemas from oracle
 > - Use sub command `Object` or `Objects` to list objects from oracle
 > - Use sub command `Package` or `Packages` to list packages from oracle